 Artifacts from Tutankhamun’s Tomb

-The most significant items discovered in Tutankhamun’s tomb are:
+The most significant artifacts from Tutankhamun’s tomb:

 1. Tutankhamun’s Golden Mask